jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Getting-Started/Anti-DDos-Basic-Started.md

 ![Create Instance](../../../../image/Basic%20Anti-DDos/Instance01.png)

-2. Switch to the Anti-DDoS Basic under the cloud security menu, and the public network IP you purchased has been automatically added to the Anti-DDoS Basic.
+2. Switch to Anti-DDoS Basic under the cloud security menu, and the public network IP you purchased has been automatically added to the Anti-DDoS Basic.

 ![Create Instance](https://github.com/jdcloudcom/cn/blob/edit/image/Basic%20Anti-DDos/Instance02.png)